ariadne-cps/ariadne/README.md

 sudo apt-get install ariadne
 ```

-which will be updated with the latest release as with other Aptitude packages.
+which will be updated with the latest release as with other apt packages.

 #### macOS